junxit/us-congress-bills-114/metadata.md

 - 2015-03-25 — Introduced in House
 - 2015-03-25 — Introduced in House
 - 2015-03-25 — Referred to the House Committee on Homeland Security.
+- 2015-04-07 — Referred to the Subcommittee on Oversight and Management Efficiency.
+- 2015-05-13 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2015-05-13 — Subcommittee Consideration and Mark-up Session Held.
+- 2015-05-20 — Committee Consideration and Mark-up Session Held.
+- 2015-05-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-06-17 — Placed on the Union Calendar, Calendar No. 119.
+- 2015-06-17 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-163.
+- 2015-06-17 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-163.